SanuliGehara/University-Progression-outcome-checker/README.md

 # SD1-Coursework
-This repo contains a Grading System for a University to predict progression outcomes at the end of each academic year.
+This program is implemeneted by using Python to predict progression outcomes of each student.
+Used graphycs.py module to display the Histogram.
+The histogram includes the progression outcomes accodring to the data entered during the program run.